matsengrp/gctree/README.md

   scons --inference --input=example/150228_Clone_3-8.fasta --outdir=test --id_abundances --naiveID=GL --jobs=2
     ```
     This command will produce output in subdirectory `test/`.
-    This includes a log file with some messages about results (including the number of trees and the fitted branching process parameters), and then lists each parsimony tree by decreasing likelihood (with tree 1 corresponding to the GCtree MLE).
+    This includes a log file with some messages about results (including the number of trees and the fitted branching process parameters), and then lists each parsimony tree by decreasing likelihood (with tree 1 corresponding to the gctree MLE).
     ```bash
   $ head test/gctree.inference.log
   number of trees with integer branch lengths: 58